 What does terminally ill mean?

 A terminal illness is a disease or condition which cannot be cured and is likely to lead to death.
-Someone living with a terminal illness will often receive treatment and care which primarily focuses on managing symptoms and maintaining the quality of life.
+Someone living with a terminal illness will often receive treatment and care which primarily focuses on managing symptoms and maintaining their quality of life.

 Terminal illness examples?